How to Add Scripts

-If you need the same scripts to be available for many web pages, then you should place scripts into a separate file, then call it from HTML document.
+If you need the same scripts to be available for many web pages, then you should place scripts into a separate file, then call it from the HTML document.

 You can specify whether to make a script run automatically (as soon as the page loads) or after the user has done something (like hovering over or clicking a link).
 If you want the script to run if the user performs any action (called event), then you should use event handlers to let the browser know, which event is responsible for triggering individual script.

 Event handlers are specified as attributes within the HTML tag.